New Race

 New Race played one tour of the East Coast of Australia, which consisted of seventeen shows.
-Many of these shows were recorded in anticipation of a live album at the end of the tour, and it was these recordings which formed the band's only "official" album, The First and Last.
+Many of these shows were recorded in anticipation of a live album at the end of the tour, and it was these recordings which formed the band's only "official" album, The First and the Last.
 There are two quality "bootleg" albums, also from these recordings, released on French label Revenge Records.
 The three albums include Radio Birdman originals, songs from the MC5 and The Stooges, and songs from Deniz Tek's post-Birdman band, The Visitors, and Asheton's post-Stooges band, Destroy All Monsters, along with one original song, "Columbia", credited to the entire band.

 At the conclusion of the tour, both Ron Asheton and Dennis Thompson returned to the United States to pursue new musical avenues.

 Tour dates and venues

 The tour consisted of 17 bookings: